theramiyer/blog/content/post/2021/on-petrol-prices.md

 While the RBI has not put its foot down, it does seem that the governments may reduce the taxes, because like Ajit said, major elections are coming up the next year.
 A fallen economy, no matter what, will hit the people, and no party can afford to take this for granted.

-What we need is a rethinking of the taxes.
-Reduction in corporate taxes, for instance, should not hit the common man.
-Corporates getting a tax rebate does not benefit the common man as much as a reduction in fuel prices would.
+The government must rethink fuel taxes.
+Corporates getting a tax cut does not benefit the common man as much as a reduction in fuel prices would.
 And corporates having to pay a higher tax will not hit the common man as increase in fuel prices would.

 We must all understand that increase in fuel prices is not merely the rich man’s problem.
-Taxing right essentials like fuel is in national interest.
+Taxing essentials like fuel the right way is in national interest.
+What the government took was a short-sighted shortcut.